D-Harshith/Procurement-Multi-Agent-System/README.md

 ### 2. Suppliers Map

 **Purpose**:
-* Visualizes the geographical distribution of Starbucks bean suppliers on a scatter plot, with longitude (x-axis) and latitude (y-axis).
+* Visualizes the geographical distribution of Coffee supply bean suppliers on a scatter plot, with longitude (x-axis) and latitude (y-axis).
 * Each point represents a supplier, with tooltips showing the supplier’s name and quality score.

 **Why It’s Used**: